Fall 2018 Registration begins August 6, 2018 and closes September 3, 2018

 Tutoring sessions are one hour, twice a week.

-Tutoring sessions begin the week of September 25, 2017
+Tutoring begins the week of September 24, 2018.

 R2S+ offers weekly individual literacy instruction by teacher candidates who are in the last semester before they student teach.
 Instructional sessions and teacher candidates are supervised by university instructors.
 The program is modeled on a Balanced Literacy approach that includes guided reading, phonemic awareness, word work and phonics instruction, writing about reading, fluency, speaking and listening, comprehension and vocabulary instruction.
 Teacher candidates use technology to enhance their instruction and the learning experience of the student.
 Teacher candidates will also plan and implement direct and explicit instruction in order for students to maximize their knowledge and develop skills to become proficient readers and writers.

 In order to best meet the needs of the students, R2S+ teacher candidates administer a series of assessments in the area of literacy.
-After assessments have been completed, teacher candidates and the university supervisor evaluates the assessments to create a detailed Literacy Profile that establishes the student's reading and writing strengths.
+After assessments have been completed, teacher candidates and the university supervisor analyze the assessments to create a detailed Literacy Profile that establishes the student's reading and writing strengths.
 This profile gives parents individualized recommendations to support literacy development.
 In addition, this evaluation provides guidance to the teacher candidates when delivering instruction to students.